 They say you should end it on a high note.

 And in the end, that’s what we did.
-We did end it on a bad day.
+We did end on a bad day.
 We do have regrets about not pushing on.
-But . . . we did end it on a high note.
+But . . . we ended on a high note.

 coming to rest in Elk Garden parking lot, where behind the sign and pavement, re-entry into a forest that was rumored to look more like traveling through Canada.